AARonSTeneo/devsecopstx2019/presentation_v1.md

 ### If the security policies aren’t understood or cant be explained effectively by security how are engineers expected to translate them into real-life product?

+^Netflix does not have actualy security policy.
+They codify what

 ---
 ## __RETHINK__